AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/migrate-data/data.md

 ---
 title: Migrate data
-description: Learn how to start migrating data from Magento 1 to Magento 2 with the Data Migration Tool.
+description: Learn how to start migrating data from Magento 1 to Magento 2 with the [!DNL Data Migration Tool].
 ---

 # Migrate data